Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - The `sum = sum + grade` piece of code can be re-written as: `sum += grade`
 - The `+=` operator means that it will take the old value and add to it.

+- Mathematically speaking, the average is calculated with the following formula:
+`average = sum / count`
+- The average always depends on the **sum** and the **count**.
+So when a new number is added to that array, the `count` becomes 4.
+For example, if we add 50, we get the array `[10, 20, 30, 50]`, now the average = 110 / 4 = 27.5